 From the beginning, the program has been shaped by Indian tribes.
-It focuses on what they are most concerned with protecting - Native language, oral history, plant and animal species important in tradition, sacred and historic places, and the establishment of tribal historic preservation offices.
+It focuses on what they are most concerned with protecting - oral history, plant and animal species important in tradition, sacred and historic places, and the establishment of tribal historic preservation offices.

 Since 1990, more than $17 million has been awarded to over 460 Indian communities and Alaska Native Villages/Corporations.
 A full list of our most recently awarded grants from 2019 is provided here.